ricardomaximino/tpv-springboot/README.md

 # tpv-springboot
 TPV con swing y springboot

-I found an error running with MySQL 5.6, when I try to create a product with a product group it fail saying:
+I found an error when I try to create a product and set the group before save the product for the first time.
+The error messag say:

 [WARNING]